asishrs/bootstrap/README.md

 * [Install Google Chrome on CentOS](https://github.com/asishrs/notes/wiki/Install-Google-Chrome-on-CentOS)

 ## Technology/Development Environment preparation
-These instructions are for CentOS, but this can be used with any Linux build with minor changes.
 * [Handy Unix/Linux/OSX Commands](https://github.com/asishrs/notes/wiki/Handy-Unix-Linux-OSX-Commands)
 * Java
 	* [Install Oracle Java on CentOS](https://github.com/asishrs/notes/wiki/Install-Oracle-Java-on-CentOS)